Dacossti/FactoJL.jl/README.md

 ## Citation / Acknowledgement

-If you use FactoJulia.jl in your work, please mention it in your publication, project, or report.
+If you use FactoJL.jl in your work, please mention it in your publication, project, or report.
 A simple citation like the following is appreciated:

 >  PCA analysis was performed using the [FactoJL.jl package](https://github.com/Dacossti/FactoJL.jl) by [Stave Icnel Dany OSIAS](https://github.com/Dacossti).